MingchenXia/home/seminar.md

 Time: Oct.
 10, 2025 (Friday)  10:00-11:00

-> Abstract: Weight-cscK metrics provide a universal framework for the study of canonical metrics, e.g, extremal metrics, Kahler Ricci soliton metrics, \mu-cscK metrics.
+> Abstract: Weight-cscK metrics provide a universal framework for the study of canonical metrics, e.g, extremal metrics, Kähler Ricci soliton metrics, µ-cscK metrics.
 In joint works with Yaxiong Liu, we prove that on a Kahler manifold X, the G-coercivity of weighted Mabuchi functional implies the existence of weighted-cscK metrics.
 In particular, there exists a weighted-cscK metric if X is a projective manifold that is weighted K-stable for models.
 We will also discuss some progress on singular varieties.

 ---

 Speaker: Yan He, Norwegian University of Science and Technology(NTNU)

-Title: TBA
+Title: Ross--Witt Nyström Correspondence and Ohsawa--Takegoshi extension theorem

 Time: Oct.
-16, 2025 (Thursday)
+16, 2025 (Thursday)  13:30-14:30

-> Abstract: TBA
+> Abstract: In this talk, I introduce the correspondence between analytic test curves and the geodesic rays in the space of Kähler potentials by Legendre transform and how this gives a better L2 estimate in the Ohsawa--Takegoshi theorem.

 ---